ethereumjs/ethereumjs-monorepo/README.md

 - `cache` - The account cache.
 Contains all the accounts loaded from the trie.
 It is an instance of [functional red black tree](https://www.npmjs.com/package/functional-red-black-tree)

 #### `beforeBlock`
-Emmits the block that is about to be processed.
+Emits the block that is about to be processed.

 #### `afterBlock`
-Emmits the results of the processing a block.
+Emits the results of the processing a block.

 #### `beforeTx`
-Emmits the Transaction that I about to be processed.
+Emits the Transaction that I about to be processed.

 #### `afterTx`
-Emmits the result of the transaction.
+Emits the result of the transaction.

 # TESTING
 `npm test`